leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 So instead of building a flexible operation, you end up relying on fixed routes.

-That makes it difficult to assign the best drivers or vehicles to specific tasks, and you miss out on opportunities to optimize and scale.
+That makes it difficult to assign the best drivers or vehicles to specific tasks ([**vehicle management**](https://elogii.com/capabilities/vehicle-management "delivery vehicle management software")), and you miss out on opportunities to optimize and scale.

 That leaves you with no room for real-time planning, so you can’t speed up the process.